Bradley-Hower/about-me/README.md

 Lab 08

 Sleep is good.
 But perhaps so is taking things slowly.
 I forget what other elemnents already exist sometimes and code without the full perspective.
 I still think flexbox is problemmatic on multiple layers.
 If you just want to use it on a single layer, sure, can be done.
 But if you want a flexbox within a flexbox, it really doesn't work well.

+Lab 11

+I think perhaps regular review of concepts is helpful.
+It will allow me to more easily pull the structures out of my head when needed.
+I am also still falling into the trap of only looking for the solution to a bug in one place.
+I need to review all my code once the obvious places have been verified.